 You will find a great selection of hotels here.
 These are a few of my top recommendations.

 JW Marriott Union Square: The JW Marriott is a centrally located 4-star hotel.
 They have paid parking on site, luxurious rooms, and a breakfast buffet.
 You can easily walk to Chinatown and public transit from here.
 515 Mason Street.
-Visit Booking.com for more details.
+Learn more about JW Marriott and book rooms

 Here are a few additional places to look for hotels nearby.